 - Privilege to select their units prior to public release.

-Is SERS the answer for 99 year lease HDBs?
+Is SERS the answer for 99-year lease HDBs?

-As of time of writing, 79 SERS sites have been announced with 72 projects being completed.
+As of the time of writing, 79 SERS sites have been announced with 72 projects being completed.
 SERS is often rolled out when the flat reaches its 40th year into its 99-year lease.
 So if your flat has 60 years HDB remaining lease, it can be subjected to SERS redevelopment.
 But this isn’t always the case.
 In order to prevent speculations, the locations targeted for SERS are not disclosed until final notice.
 Meaning SERS may or may NOT happen.

 This is the main reason why it is very tricky to buy an old HDB flat with 59 years or less remaining lease.
 Additionally, you can’t buy a flat with 59 years HDB remaining lease thinking that SERS will absolutely push through.
 SERS often happen but it is NOT a guarantee, and the government doesn’t have any obligation to use SERS.

-Another aspect that makes SERS seems to be the ultimate answer to the 99-year lease time bomb is the financial compensation.
+Another aspect that makes SERS seems to be the ultimate answer to the 99-year lease time bomb is financial compensation.
 When your flat has been chosen for SERS, a professional private valuer will visit your home to assess its market value.
-HDB will then pay you the appropriate compensation based from the current value of your flat.
+HDB will then pay you the appropriate compensation based on the current value of your flat.
 You could then use the money to purchase a new property or replacement flat.

 However, there is no guarantee that the compensation you will receive is adequate enough to pay for a new property given the very volatile situation of the real estate market.
 Especially for HDB flat owners with low property valuation, settling for the subsidized home is the only option to go.